heseltime/heseltime.github.io/_notes/Public/LIFT_C and OIS Community Call for Fellows!.md

 # Fellows and Skills

-This is an open call and anyone with any skills is welcome! *Looking forward, Jack; March 2nd, 2024.*
+This is an open call and anyone with any skills is welcome!

+*Looking forward, Jack*

+*March 2nd, 2024.*